phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

 [info] == Migrated in 0.0s
 ```

-As a final check before we start developing, we run `mix test` and make sure that all is well.
+As a final check before we start developing, we can run `mix test` and make sure that all is well.

 ```console
 $ mix test